capitao-red-beard/fluent_python/README.md

 ### 5. First-Class Functions

 - `functions.py` a Python code snippet to show Python treating functions as objects, everything in Python is an object.

+### 6. Design Patterns with First-Class Functions

+- `design_patterns.py` a Python code snippet showing the design patters which can be used with first-class functions in Python.